ZhenweiZhang1995/IDD-Fa18-Lab1/README.md

 `led = 9`  to `led = 11`

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
-*digitalWrite:*The digitalWrite() method sets the value of a digital pin as HIGH or LOW.
+The digitalWrite() method sets the value of a digital pin as HIGH or LOW.
-*The analogWrite()* method sets the value of a PWM output pin.
+The analogWrite() method sets the value of a PWM output pin.
 The analogWrite() is on a scale of 0 - 255, such that analogWrite(255) requests a 100% duty cycle (always on), and analogWrite(127) is a 50% duty cycle (on half the time).

 ## Part F. FRANKENLIGHT!!!